edencgm/cgm-remote-monitor/README.md

 [![Deploy to Heroku](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)

- This acts as a web-based CGM (Continuous Glucose Montinor) to allow multiple caregivers to remotely view a patients glucose data in realtime.
+ T his acts as a web-based CGM (Continuous Glucose Montinor) to allow multiple caregivers to remotely view a patients glucose data in realtime.
 The server reads a MongoDB which is intended to be data from a physical CGM, where it sends new SGV (sensor glucose values) as